 In order to stay globally competitive, we must make higher education affordable and re-emphasize the range of career options available to young people, from colleges to technical degrees to apprenticeships.
 As a member of Congress, I would support legislation to make the first two years of post-secondary education free – whether it is technical education, earning an associate’s degree, or the first two-years of a bachelor’s degree – because we need to completely rethink the way we prepare our students for the workforce.
 That’s how we build the workforce of the future and attract the industries of the future.

 Caring for Our Veterans

 We owe so much to the brave men and women who volunteer to serve our country in the armed forces.
 As a leader at a major Minnesota company, I set strategy for a program that put veterans to work in our company, and across the medical technology industry.
-As a nation, we need to do all we can to encourage private industry to recruit, hire, mentor, and train veterans.
+Our nation needs to do all we can to encourage private industry to recruit, hire, mentor, and train veterans.